cloudfoundry/diego-design-notes/migrating-to-diego.md

 ##### Why?

 Diego is actually very opinionated about what can change about a running application.
 Currently, only routes and the number of instances can be modified without restarting the application.
-Any other changes (e.g. changes to environment variables, start commands, etc.) necessarily require a restart.
+Any other changes (e.g., changes to environment variables, start commands, and bound services ) necessarily require a restart.

 Diego does not orchestrate this restart for you - it leaves it to the user to bring up new instances and bring down old instances.
 This is the safest way to correctly and safely transition applications between configurations without causing downtime.